-In this article we will discuss the relationship between Clinical Ayurveda and Ayurvedic Counseling on one hand, and between Ayurvedic Counseling and Vedic Counseling on the other.
-Our goal is to make it clear to the reader what Vedic Counseling is and how it relates to other Vedic disciplines, notably Ayurveda.
+In this article we will discuss the relationship between Ayurvedic Counseling and Vedic Counseling.
+Our goal is to make it clear what Vedic Counseling is and how it relates to other Vedic disciplines and cannot simply be equated with Ayurvedic Counseling.

 First we will examine the relationship between Clinical Ayurveda and Ayurvedic Counseling.
 There are two primary models of Ayurvedic practice available today for those who are looking to work in the Ayurvedic field.